atownnoob/TechDocPage/README.md

 Page can be viewed on CodePen.io here: https://codepen.io/atownnoob/pen/GRmZMGY

-#TODO still need to make responsive to screen sizes<br>
 #TODO add in additional formatting to make pretty, need to remove the generic boxes that assist with locating areas